bitfocus/companion-module-birddog-ptz/README.md

   - Enable Camera model to be specified in config

 - Fixes
-  - Move Model detection to seperate function
+  - Move Model detection to separate function
   - Use /version call instead of /about for Model

 ### v2.1.2